 Tonsils are lumps of tissue on both sides of the back of the throat that help the

-from infections.
-But sometimes infections are too much for the tonsils to handle,
+the body from infections.
+But sometimes infections are too much for the tonsils to

 Infected tonsils get swollen and red, and have a yellow or white coating.
 A person

 with tonsillitis may have a sore throat, fever, swollen glands in the neck, and trouble

 What Are the Signs & Symptoms of Tonsillitis?

 Inflamed tonsils look red and swollen, and may be covered with a yellow or whitish

 coating or spots.
 Someone with tonsillitis may have: